I’m sorry if this goes against your beliefs, but I promise…

-When I first got started in the retail lending world, when I moved away from the “big bank,” I have a tendency to want to get acquainted with coworkers, take their temperature, see who’s doing what, and just learn about people.
+When I first got started in the retail lending world, when I moved away from the “big bank,” I had a tendency to want to get acquainted with coworkers.
+Take their temperature, see who’s doing what, and just learn about people.

 It’s just how I’m wired.

 Well, at this new spot, there were 2 loan officers I remember in particular.
 They were kind of on the same “success path” advised to them by our branch manager.

 Not to disparage them, however, both, if memory serves me, they each made under $40,000 in their first 12 months.

 I remember both being “sold” on the growth plan expectations told to them by our then branch manager.

 What I mean is, they wanted to make more.
 The branch manager told them they would “eventually” make more.
 Since they had been lead to believe they’d make more, over some longer period (I think they were on a three year expected growth plan to hit their monetary goals), the thing that baffled me was…

 “Why would they have to wait 3 years?
 Wasn’t there anything they could do to speed up progress and reach their goals, quicker?”